Party favor: At weddings

+Christmas

+At the Christmas and holiday season, a popular favor is a Christmas cracker that combines a saltpeter charge and a prize inside a cardboard tube.
+Tom Smith, traditionally considered to be an inventor of the crackers, also made them for other occasions like world fairs and overseas trips by British monarchs.

+A king cake is a popular way of distributing the favors through game of chance.
+It is typically served for the Feast of Epiphany and contains a figurine of a Christ child, its finder becomes the provider of the cake for the next year.
+The king cake might also contain a coin that obligates the finder to donate to a charity, and bean or pea crowning the finder as a king or queen of the day.
+In New Orleans, the cake is associated with Mardi Gras.

 Making or buying

 The choice of favors is personal to the hosts, who might make or buy party favors for their event.
 The main factors in this decision are budget, the number of guests, the longevity or shelf life of the chosen favor, and the time available for making or shopping for favors.
 The longevity of the favor depends on whether or not it is edible or would otherwise spoil, such as fresh flowers.

 Other items considered party favors

 Party favors may also refer to ephemeral items which help partygoers celebrate, but which are not meant to be lasting souvenirs.
 Examples include but are not limited to party hats, balloons, noisemakers, party horns (paper tubes that unroll when blown into), Christmas crackers, plastic leis, glow sticks, deely bobbers, and streamers and other kinds of confetti.